-- 4.1 A student may appeal a decision of the faculty disciplinary committee on the following grounds: - 4.1.1 New evidence is available, relevant to the complaint, which was not available, and could not reasonably have been made available, to the faculty disciplinary committee at the time it made its decision - 4.1.2 There was an error in procedures - 4.1.3 The severity of the decision. - 4.2 Any appeal against the decision of the faculty disciplinary committee shall be submitted in writing to the Vice-Chancellor within 14 days of the communication to the student of the decision. - 4.3 The Vice-Chancellor may allow an appeal within a maximum of ninety days of the date of the notification of the original decision if the student can show good reason why the appeal was delayed. - 4.3.1 In respect of any such appeal the following procedures shall apply: - (a) The Vice-Chancellor shall appoint a University Disciplinary Appeals Committee of three persons to consider the appeal. - (b) The University Disciplinary Appeals Committee shall have as members: - two University staff members independent of the faculty responsible for the student's programme - a nominee of AuSM

-- (c) The University Disciplinary Appeals Committee shall inform the student of the hearing date and the procedures that will be followed. - (d) The student shall be invited to submit a detailed statement outlining why the decision of the faculty disciplinary committee should be changed. - (e) The student may be accompanied to any hearing by a representative of AuSM and/or a person of their choice. - (f) The University Disciplinary Appeals Committee may hear any evidence it sees fit. - (g) The recommendations of the University Disciplinary Appeals Committee shall be notified to the student, Vice-Chancellor and faculty disciplinary committee. - 4.4 Any appeal against the decision of the University Disciplinary Appeals Committee shall be submitted in writing to the Council Secretary within 14 days of the communication to the student of the decision. - 4.5 The grounds for an appeal under Clause 4.4 above shall be limited to: - 4.5.1 procedural irregularity - 4.5.2 breach of natural justice - 4.6 The Council shall refer the matter to its General Academic Statute Appeals Committee. - 4.7 The decision of the Council shall be final.
+- 4.1.2 There was an error in procedures - 4.1.3 The severity of the decision. - 4.2 Any appeal against the decision of the faculty disciplinary committee shall be submitted in writing to the Vice-Chancellor within 14 days of the communication to the student of the decision. - 4.3 The Vice-Chancellor may allow an appeal within a maximum of ninety days of the date of the notification of the original decision if the student can show good reason why the appeal was delayed. - 4.3.1 In respect of any such appeal the following procedures shall apply: - (a) The Vice-Chancellor shall appoint a University Disciplinary Appeals Committee of three persons to consider the appeal. - (b) The University Disciplinary Appeals Committee shall have as members: - two University staff members independent of the faculty responsible for the student's programme - · a nominee of AuSM - (c) The University Disciplinary Appeals Committee shall inform the student of the hearing date and the procedures that will be followed. - (d) The student shall be invited to submit a detailed statement outlining why the decision of the faculty disciplinary committee should be changed. - (e) The student may be accompanied to any hearing by a representative of AuSM and/or a person of their choice. - (f) The University Disciplinary Appeals Committee may hear any evidence it sees fit. - (g) The recommendations of the University Disciplinary Appeals Committee shall be notified to the student, Vice-Chancellor and faculty disciplinary committee. - 4.4 Any appeal against the decision of the University Disciplinary Appeals Committee shall be submitted in writing to the Council Secretary within 14 days of the communication to the student of the decision. - 4.5 The grounds for an appeal under Clause 4.4 above shall be limited to: - 4.5.1 procedural irregularity - 4.5.2 breach of natural justice - 4.6 The Council shall refer the matter to its General Academic Statute Appeals Committee. - 4.7 The decision of the Council shall be final.